Irreversibility of heat transport and optical non-coherence: an experimental demonstration of the analogy: The experiment

 \subsection{Experimental Setup}

 The light source that we define as a ``coherent'' wave is a commercial Helium-Neon laser (Research Electro Optics model 30989, $\lambda=632.8$~nm).
 The ``incoherent'' light source is a laser diode with a peak emission wavelength at 650 nm, driven below the threshold current, under which it behaves as a light-emitting diode (LED).
 In practice, there is no absolute coherent or incoherent sources.
 Rather, all light waves show a certain degree of temporal coherence, given by the average correlation between the wave and a delayed copy of itself.
 The parameter $\tau_{c}$ (correlation time) gives a characteristic delay for which this correlation is maintained.
 Correspondingly, the coherence length $\ell_{c}=c\tau_{c}$ is the distance the wave travels during the time $\tau_{c}$.
 It is also worth noting that at the single photon level, this effect can be related to the length or duration of the photon wavepacket.
 The He-Ne laser has a coherence length between 10 and 30~cm, when used in the operational regime.
-On the other hand, the spontaneous emission from the laser diode, due to its large bandwidth, has a reduced coherence length of less than 100 $\mu$m when it is operated below the laser threshold.
+On the other hand, the spontaneous emission from the laser diode operated below threshold, due to its large bandwidth, has a reduced coherence length of less than 100 $\mu$m.

 To ensure equal propagation conditions, each light source was sent to a multi-axis, high-resolution fiber coupler (Thorlabs PAF-X-11-B) that allow light to be launched into a Single Mode Fiber (SMF).
 Therefore, the input light beam for the experiment was generated by coupling either the coherent or the incoherent source to a 2 meter SMF patchcord and sending it to the experiment using an adjustable focus fiber collimator (Thorlabs CFC-11X-B).
 The experiment end of the fiber patchcord was left untouched throughout the whole experiment, while the opposite end could be switched between the two fiber couplers, to select either the coherent or the incoherent light source.
 The purpose of the coupling and decoupling into a SMF is twofold: to obtain good beam quality by spatial filtering with the single transverse mode propagation of the fiber, and also to ensure a similar alignment for both light sources (Figure \ref{fig:expset}).